niuers/python/python_sequences.md

 ```

 # Tuples

 * They can be used as immutable lists and also as records with no field names.

 ## Tuples as records
 * Tuples hold records: each item in the tuple holds the data for one field and the position of the item gives its meaning.
+* Unlike lists, tuples often hold items of different types.
+That is natural, considering that each item in a tuple is really a field, and each field type is independent of the others.

 ### Iterable/Tuple Unpacking
 > Iterable unpacking works with any iterable object.
 The only requirement is that the iterable yields exactly one item per variable in the receiving tuple, unless you use a star (*) to capture excess items